Need help with mortgages?

 Mortgage terms can range from 5 to 25 years with varying interest rates, depending on the product chosen, property type and your profile.

-As of October 2025, the average mortgage rates in Dubai for residential properties range from 3.89% and 4.99%.
+As of May 2026, average mortgage rates in Dubai for residential properties generally range between 3.89% and 4.99%.

 Mortgage term length

-As of October 2025, the best mortgage rate available in Dubai is approximately 3.89%, a highly competitive rate by global standards.
+The best mortgage rate available in Dubai is approximately 3.89%, which remains highly competitive by global standards.

-The exact best rate depends on your eligibility, the fixed-rate term and also whether you choose salary transfer or not (whether your salary is paid into the same bank as your mortgage).
+The exact rate depends on eligibility, fixed-rate duration, and whether salary transfer is selected.

 | Fixed Rate Period | Without Salary Transfer | With Salary Transfer |